tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 Energy costs often impose a significant burden on low-income households, leading to “energy insecurity,” where basic energy needs cannot be met (Bednar & Reames, 2020).
-Frequently measured as the energy burden—the percentage of income spent on energy bills—this burden can be disproportionately high for vulnerable families, necessitating difficult trade-offs with essentials such as food or medicine (Bednar & Reames, 2020; Memmott et al., 2021).
+This burden can be disproportionately high for vulnerable families, necessitating difficult tradeoffs with essentials such as food or medicine (Bednar & Reames, 2020; Memmott et al., 2021).
 Energy insecurity has been linked to health risks and unsafe coping strategies, disproportionately impacting racial and ethnic minorities through higher rates of disconnection (Memmott et al., 2021).
 While the broader context of climate change, partly driven by residential consumption (Farghali et al., 2023), underscores the need for sustainable solutions, the financial strain on vulnerable households remains a pressing concern.
 Promoting behavior change to reduce energy consumption is crucial.
 However, the success of such interventions may hinge on how effectively energy information is communicated, with format